 The Greenway is a mecca for lovers of the outdoors year round.
 Each day more than 1,000 people use the trails for walking, running, biking and horseback riding.
 It is a universal access trail which can also be used by people with wheelchairs.

-For up to date information, see the Regional District of the Central Okanagan website at www.regionaldistrict.com.
+For the most up-to-date information, see the Regional District of the Central Okanagan website at www.regionaldistrict.com.

 1414 Water Street

-Home to Kelowna's iconic "bear," Stuart Park is located directly across from City Hall, Stuart Park connects Waterfront Park to Kerry Park.
+Home to Kelowna's iconic "bear," Stuart Park is located directly across from City Hall.
+It connects Waterfront Park to Kerry Park.
 A boardwalk runs the entire length of the park along Okanagan Lake, and connects many of Kelowna's marinas.
 The Stuart Park ice rink is a popular feature in the winter months, and the square is home to entertainment throughout the summer.

-Plans call for the park to be developed over the next several years,
+Plans have been made for the park to be developed and expanded over the next several years.

 1200 Water Street

 Located in the city centre on Water Street next to the Grand Hotel, Waterfront Park is equipped with a concession stand and washroom facilities.
 Winding along the lakeshore, this park has a broad boardwalk that meanders along the waters edge all the way to City Park.
 Perfectly landscaped gardens, public art and plenty of city views await.